Give our X-ray and laser guns a shot for your scrap processing

 We then added some “smarts” to the Aluminum App.
 The on-board library and software determine if a particular material might require an additional beam to also measure Zr, Pb, Bi, Sn and/or Ag.
 For an example, a 6000 series alloy that meets the specs of a 6061 but also contains lead (Pb).
 The library logic recognizes this potential mix-up and requires the analyzer to automatically make the 2nd beam test.
 For a small percentage of materials, the testing time is 3-4 seconds rather than 1-2 seconds.

-You simply don’t want to deal with radiation regulations, badges, and inspections, then get the Z.
+You simply don’t want to deal with radiation regulations, badges, and inspections.

 Both the Z-200 and Z-50 will sort all your alloys.
 The Z-200 will sort more alloys, more precisely, because the argon purge provides 10x better precision than air-burn.